Android-2020-Project/Android/README.md

 - [x] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
 - [X] User can pull to refresh the last 20 posts submitted to "Instagram".

-The following **optional** features are implemented:
+The following extra features are implemented:

 - [x] User sees app icon in home screen and styled bottom navigation view
 - [x] Style the feed to look like the real Instagram feed.
 - [P] Messaging:
 	- [X]top bar holding messaging is persistent across multiple fragments
 	- [P]Messaging functional between users
-- [P] Search fragment functional in finding and showing user profiles
+- [X] Search fragment functional in finding and showing users
+	- [P] tapping user brings up profile view
 - [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
 - [ ] User can load more posts once they reaches the bottom of the feed using infinite scrolling.
 - [ ] Show the username and creation time for each post.